ericoh17/RRCME/README.md

 This package implements four different estimators to correct for bias in time-to-event data in the presence of correlated covariate and censored event time measurement error.
+The assumed model is the Cox proportional hazard model.
 The four estimators are

 * Regression Calibration (`RC`),